MatteoGuadrini/clocking/README.md

 ## Usage

 `clocking` was born to be a python library that offers a command line utility.
+For more information, see the official documentation on [ReadTheDocs](https://clocking.readthedocs.io/en/latest/).

 ### As a command line